 Download your free in-depth guide to average rents in London.
 Get instant access to which areas have the highest and lowest average prices in the click of a few buttons.

-According to HomeLet, the average rent in London for new tenancies is £1,665 a month.
-HomeLet also say that rents in London have increased by 3.1 per cent compared to last year.
+According to HomeLet, the average rent in London for new tenancies is £1,572 a month.
+HomeLet also says that rents in London have decreased by 4.7 per cent compared to last year.

 Below we take a look at London rent prices based on the location and number of bedrooms.
-They’re based on statistics from the Valuation Office Agency, covering July 2018 to June 2019.
+They’re based on statistics from the Office for National Statistics (ONS), covering October 2019 to September 2020.

 You can use this article as a guide and a springboard for conducting your own research into good locations for buy-to-let properties.